robotology/cardinal-points-grasp/README.md

 Once all the modules are running and connected (the code comes with a `yarpmanager` app to keep track of the connections) it can be interacted via RPC calls to `/graspProcessor/cmd:rpc`.
 The available commands are as follows:

-- `grasp_pose objectToGrasp hand` triggers the synthesis of a suitable grasp _without_ executing it.
+- `grasp_pose objectToGrasp hand [gaze]` triggers the synthesis of a suitable grasp _without_ executing it.
 The grasp gets displayed on the visualizer.
+The optional parameter makes the robot fixate the object before acquiring its point cloud.
 - `grasp_pose_from_file objectToGrasp hand` same as previous command, but the point cloud gets parsed from a `.off` (examples are provided with the code) and therefore there is no call to `point-cloud-read`.
-- `grasp objectToGrasp hand` generates a good grasp position/pose and executes it with the requested hand.
+- `grasp objectToGrasp hand [gaze]` generates a good grasp position/pose and executes it with the requested hand.
+The optional parameter makes the robot fixate the object before acquiring its point cloud.

 All of these commands (at the moment) return an `ack` if the module reaches the end of the procedure, otherwise `nack`